Xila-Project/Old_core/Documentation/source/Use/Use.rst

 Use Xila
 ********

-Here you will find informations on how to use Xila.
+Here you will find information on how to use Xila.

 .. toctree::